The sporting achievements of students who attend Millfield

 Sport can take students to many wonderful places beyond Millfield, whether that is to US or UK universities through scholarships, or on to the next stage of their career in national and international sport.
 We recognise how fortunate we have been to play a role that may have contributed to a student’s career in sport.
 We are equally proud to recognise and value the benefit that sport has to people in their lives and the impact it may have had in whatever career they may go on to.

-Our connection with high achievers in sport allows us to attract and host national teams when visiting the UK for international competitions or to hold and host camps for GB senior and junior squads.
+Our connection with high achievers in sport allows us to attract and host national teams for international competitions or to hold and host camps for GB senior and junior squads.
 This provides amazing development experiences for our own students and coaching staff to remain technically relevant when it comes to development in sport.

 We will continue to support high ability and high potential children through sport and provide a deliberately designed, different, development experience to compliment those that have emerged in national and international sporting systems.
 We are always looking to remain relevant to the emerging trends in sport both nationally and internationally and will constantly evolve and adapt to do so.